Mergimiliano/DidTheyEat/README.md

 # TO-DO:

+- 401 when a user that doesnt exist tries to login

 - Pet and Community limit (when reaching a high level of pets suggest to group them)

 - add google login